 The points classification was introduced in 1953 as an incentive for sprinters, with Fritz Schär being the first rider to win it.

 The first 15 riders to complete each stage are awarded points, with the most points going to the first rider and the following 14 receiving successively fewer points.

 More points are on offer for flat stages, again as an incentive to the sprinters.
 Riders can also gain points by winning intermediate sprints (sprints that take place at designated points part-way through a stage).

 The leader of the points classification is indicated by a green jersey (maillot vert), and the overall prize is awarded to the rider with the most points at the end of the Tour.

 Previous Tour de France points classification winners

-In recent years, the green jersey has become synonymous with one man: Slovakian superstar Peter Sagan.
-He claimed the prize for a record-breaking seventh time last year.
+The green jersey went to Mark Cavendish in 2021, but in previous years the award had become synonymous with one man: Slovakian superstar Peter Sagan.
+He claimed the prize for a record-breaking seventh time in 2019.

 Tour de France young rider classification

 The young rider classification was introduced to the Tour in 1975.
 This year it applies only to cyclists born on or after January 1, 1996.

 Just like the general classification, it’s calculated using each rider’s cumulative overall time but is aimed at rewarding young riders in the early stages of their careers.